Best Beauty Tips on Eyeliners that will change your Life

 Match your liner and your shadow for an unexpected Combo.

-Not only does doubling your shadow and liner make it budge-proof, it’s ultramodern.
+Not only does doubling your shadow and liner make it budge-proof, but it’s also ultramodern.

 “I love a liner that matches the eyeshadow”, says Stiles.
 You still get the definition, but it will look cooler and more modern, than just using predictable black.